mvolkmann/blog/src/hyperscript.md

     src="/blog/assets/hyperscript-logo.png?v={{pkg.version}}">
 </figure>

-## Foreword

-This page is incomplete.

-I'm giving up on \_hyperscript for now.
-The language feels a bit too hard to write because it is significantly different from most programming languages, including JavaScript.
-I had difficulty getting some basic examples to work.
-My questions on the htmx Discord channel went unanswered.

 ## Overview

 {% aTargetBlank "https://hyperscript.org", "_hyperscript" %} is
-small programming language that can be used in HTML files to implement interactive features such as event handling.
+programming language that can be used in HTML files to implement interactive features such as event handling.
 It also supports asynchronous operations such as fetching data from a server by sending an HTTP request.